polkaulfield/lol-for-linux-installer/README.md

    Different distributions have different names for packages*

 - WINE and its [Dependency hell](https://www.gloriouseggroll.tv/how-to-get-out-of-wine-dependency-hell/)
+- A GPU that is not 20 years old that is capable of running the Vulkan API.

 ## Contributions needed for:
 - Flatpak package